schlunsen/claude-control-terminal/README.md

 ## Features

+- **Interactive TUI**: Modern terminal interface for browsing and installing components with search, multi-select, and real-time loading
 - **Component Management**: Install agents, commands, and MCPs from 600+ templates with automatic category search across 50+ categories
 - **Analytics Dashboard**: Real-time WebSocket-based monitoring of Claude Code conversations with state detection and process correlation
 - **Cross-Platform**: Single binary for Linux, macOS, and Windows (amd64/arm64)